Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/prof.md

 > FPDUs or group several records sent in the same data FPDU.

 ****EXTERN profile****:
-Corresponds to the “non- SIT” (external to SIT network) standardized definition of the PeSIT version D protocol.
+Corresponds to the “non-SIT” (external to SIT network) standardized definition of the PeSIT version D protocol.

 ****CFT profile****: The